 - The European Economic Area (EEA) – Iceland, Liechtenstein, and Norway

-don’t need either apply for a visa to travel to Germany or work permit.
-They are equal to Germans and have the same rights to stay there, working, studying and starting a business.
+You don’t need to either apply for a visa or a work permit to move to Germany.
+They are equal to Germans and have the same rights for staying there, working, studying, and starting a business.

-If you are EU/EEA citizen you can just move to Germany without any reason and permission.
+If you are an EU/EEA citizen, you can just move to Germany without any reason and permission.

-Everyone else needs a visa to enter Germany with an exception for Australians, Americans, South Korean, Canadians, Japanese and some other.
-They are allowed to apply for a long term visa already in Germany.
+Everyone else needs a visa to enter Germany, with an exception for Australians, Americans, South Korean, Canadians, Japanese, and some other nations.
+They are allowed to enter Germany and apply for a long-term visa within the country.

-However, early or later ALL non-EU nations will need to get a German residence permit and working permit after arrival in order to work in Germany.
+However, early or later, ALL non-EU nations will need to get a German residence permit and working permit after arrival to work in Germany.

-Whether or not you can get a residence permit will depend on your qualifications and the sector you want to work in.
+Whether or not you can get a residence permit will depend on your qualifications and the area you want to work in.

 You want to find a job in Germany

-Germany has the largest economy in Europe and the fourth largest in the world, so there are plenty of jobs in Germany for foreigners with skills and qualifications, as well as for casual workers.
+Germany has the largest economy in Europe and the fourth largest in the world.
+Therefore, there are plenty of jobs for foreigners with skills and qualifications, as well as for casual workers.

 Start your job search

-Citizens from Australia, Israel, Japan, Canada, New Zealand, South Korea, and the US can also come to Germany without a visa, however, they must apply for a German residence and work permit from their local foreigners Authority (Ausländerbehörde).
+Citizens from Australia, Israel, Japan, Canada, New Zealand, South Korea, and the US can also come to Germany without a visa.
+However, they must apply for a German residence and work permit from their local foreign Authority (Ausländerbehörde).

 It can be difficult for foreigners looking for jobs in Germany, especially if you are restricted to English-speaking jobs in Germany.

-However, if you are well qualified with a degree or vocational qualification, have work experience and can speak at least some German, you stand a good chance of finding a job in Germany, especially in certain sectors with German worker shortages.
+However, if you are well qualified with a degree or vocational qualification, have work experience, and can speak at least some German, you stand a good chance of finding a job in Germany, especially in specific sectors with German worker shortages.

 Where to look?

-Small and medium-sized companies will have their websites mostly in German but they are an important part of the German economy, so check out those in your field.
-Most big international companies will advertise on their company websites in both English and German.
+Small and medium-sized companies will have their websites mostly in German, but they are an essential part of the German economy, so check out those in your field.
+Most big international companies will advertise in both languages English and German.